 3 tablespoons currants or raisins

-In a sauté pan, brown the flour-coated chicken pieces in butter (especially delicious) or a neutral oil As the chicken pieces are browned, remove them from the sauté pan, and set aside.
+In a sauté pan, brown the flour-coated chicken pieces in butter (especially delicious) or a neutral oil.
+As they brown, remove the pieces and set them aside.

-Add the diced onion to the saute pan, and cook until the onion wilts and just starts to turn pale gold.
-Add the diced green pepper, and cook for about 2 minutes.
-Add the sliced celery, and cook for another minute.
-Add the garlic, and cook for 30 seconds.
-Add the curry powder, and cook for about 1 minute to lose the raw taste and allow the flavor to "bloom."
-Add the tomato sauce and thyme.
-Stir the contents of the pan to deglaze.
-Bring just to a boil, then turn the heat down.
-You can add a little salt, but be sparing and taste carefully because the chicken is coated with seasoned flour.
+Add the onion to the pan and cook until it wilts and just begins to turn pale gold.
+Add the green pepper and cook about 2 minutes.
+Add the celery and cook for another minute.
+Add the garlic and cook for 30 seconds.
+Stir in the curry powder and cook for about 1 minute to bloom the flavor.
+Add the tomato sauce and thyme, and stir well to deglaze the pan.
+Bring just to a boil, then reduce the heat.
+Add salt carefully—remember the chicken was coated in seasoned flour.

-If the sauté pan is big enough to hold the everything and has a lid and can fit into the oven, put the chicken back in the pan, and put it in the oven.
-Otherwise put everything in another covered pan or casserole, and put that in the oven.
+If your sauté pan is large enough to hold everything and is oven-safe with a lid, return the chicken to the pan and place it in the oven.
+Otherwise, transfer everything to a covered casserole or Dutch oven.

 Bake for about 30 minutes.
-Add currants or raisins for the last 5 minutes of cooking.
-Sprinkle chopped almonds over the top right before serving.
+Add the currants or raisins during the last 5 minutes of cooking.
+Just before serving, sprinkle the chopped almonds over the top.

-I serve this with basmati rice, mango chutney, and pappadams (when I can get my hands on them), which I have cooked in hot oil until they puff up.
+I serve this with basmati rice, mango chutney, and pappadams (when I can get my hands on them), which I cook in hot oil until they puff up.

 Pappadams |